blurry-dev/blurry/docs/content/index.md

 ### 🚄 "Gotta go fast!"

-While Blurry aims to be performant, build performance is not its top priority.
+While Blurry aims to be performant, build performance is not its #1 priority.
 It's written in Python, so it _may_ not be able to compete on speed with other static site generators like [Hugo](https://gohugo.io/).
-Instead, it aims to be _fast_enough_ while optimizing for developer and user experience.
+Instead, it aims to be _fast enough_ while optimizing for developer and user experience.